dipo0x/Email-Collector/README.md

 # Email-Collector
-A simple Express JS which has the basic CRUD functionality and User Management system(Login and Signup) of Express JS.
+A simple Express JS app which has the basic CRUD functionality and User Management system(Login and Signup) of Express JS.
 You can make pull request